B.S. Electrical Engineering

 Electrical/electronic engineering graduates from Chico are qualified for professional practice or graduate work in several areas of specialization.
 In addition to fundamentals of science and mathematics, the program provides a solid background in circuits, analog and digital electronics, microprocessors, and electromagnetics.
 The senior-level classes offered for electrical/electronic engineers include control systems, communication systems, digital signal processing, electro-optics, radio frequency circuits, and digital system design.
 The program is accredited by the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.

-The Electrical Engineering Department will educate each student to be a responsible and productive electrical/electronic engineer who can effectively manage future challenges.
+The Electrical and Computer Engineering Department will educate each graduate to be a responsible electrical or computer engineer who can successfully hurdle future challenges.

 The objective of the Electrical/Electronic Engineering Program is to produce graduates able to: